 Wolves strike fear into the hearts of many species, humans included.
 Our fear of them has brought them to the edge of extinction, as we have relentlessly killed them as competitors and trouble-makers.
 But researchers are discovering that the very fear they instill in prey species is exactly what helps make ecosystems healthy and robust.

-This short documentary from Quest explains how the presence of wolves alters the behavior of deer and elk, which ultimately makes entire ecosystems more biologially diverse and healthy.
+To learn more about just how wolves are beneficial, the short documentary from Quest seen above explains how the presence of wolves alters the behavior of deer and elk, which ultimately makes entire ecosystems more biologically diverse and healthy.

 The research is one more piece of evidence for why protecting these apex predators is important not just for wolves as a species, but for hundreds of species at every level of an ecosystem.
 The fear they instill may be the very angle that helps save them from extinction.

 Editor's note: This article has been updated since it was originally published in March 2014.